 How Do Mini Dental Implants Work?

 The treatment process with mini dental implants is quite similar to the treatment process for traditional dental implants.
 After any necessary preparatory treatment, you’ll undergo a minimally invasive surgery.
-An incision will be made in your gums, and then a mini implant will be carefully placed into the bone.
-After the incision is closed, your body will heal around the implant.
-The bone with bond with it so it can provide an incredibly strong base of support for the prosthetic that will go on top of it.
-Mini dental implants may support crowns, bridges, or dentures.
-The good news is that often times your dentures can be linked to your implants the same day.
+Often times no incisions are made.
+The mini implant will be carefully placed into the bone right through your gums.
+Your body will heal around the implant.
+The bone will bond with it so it can provide an incredibly strong base of support for the prosthetic that will go on top of it.
+Mini dental implants may support crowns, bridges, but mostly dentures.
+The good news is that oftentimes your dentures can be linked to your implants the same day.